focus areas

 Discipline-based education research at the University of Iowa

-The Harshman Research Group is focused on several key areas of research including effective graduate education in chemistry, robust statistics in chemistry education research, and instructional practices of STEM faculty.
-We seek to better the landscape of chemistry education by conducting highly robust educational research using both qualitative and quantitative methods.
+The Harshman Research Group seeks to better the landscape of chemistry education by conducting highly robust research using both qualitative and quantitative methods.
 We are also passionate about R, a statistical coding language that many of the group’s members find extremely helpful along the way.

 Effective Doctoral Education in Chemistry